 Jumpstreet and WorldStrides Canada will submit annual offset purchases to our partner, Carbonzero, and receive a digital carbon offset certificate in return.
 Each purchase is serialized and certificate numbers can be tracked in the Carbonzero Registry to confirm the offset has been retired.

-Final participant pricing (which already incorporates our company match) can be found below.
+Final participant pricing below reflects the amounts after removing our company match.
 Pricing is based on an offset cost of CA$ 18.50 per tCO2e for the San Antonio El Sitio Project.

 Motorcoach programs: CA$ 0.50 | US$ 0.40